Coronavirus social care and safety

 Personal assistants and direct payments

-Frontline health and care workers are a amongst the first people being offered Covid-19 vaccination.
-PAs funded through either continuing healthcare or social care direct payments are included by this and so are in priority group 2 for vaccination.
+Frontline health and care workers were amongst the first people offered Covid-19 vaccination.
+PAs funded through either continuing healthcare or social care direct payments are included by this priority group 2 for vaccination.
 There is more information on the Sussex Health and Care Partnership page on vaccination for the health and care workforce.
-Carers in care homes for the elderly should all be vaccinated by late January.
-They expect to be able to vaccinate all other health, social care and care workers by mid-March.
+Most health, social care and care workers have been offered vaccination now.
+If you take on a new PA (or one you use has for some reason not been vaccinated yet) they can still ask for vaccination, even though the mass vaccination programme has moved on to other groups now.

 If you think there are things you could buy that would make it easier to care for your child at home in the current difficult circumstances, talk to your social worker.
 The Children Act 1989 gives LAs the power to give direct payments to purchase equipment.
 In the current crisis it is reasonable to ask them to be flexible about how to meet the needs of disabled children.
 Using direct payments imaginatively may be part of the solution.
 But be sure to get agreement before you pay out for anything that is not in your current DP plan, even if you have the funds in your DP account.
 In practice social care may come up with another way to fund a reasonable request.